NHopewell/import-this/_posts/2021-02-17-from-simple-namespaces-to-oop.markdown

 {% gist 2e85e2be29123a5289ba861efba4f8a3 %}

-Notice above that instead of passing the namespace as the first argument to each function call, when I use the class methods above (accessed with dot notation) the namespace is passed implicitly via ```self```.
+Notice that instead of passing the namespace as the first argument to each function call, when I use the class methods above (accessed with dot notation) the namespace is passed implicitly via ```self```.
 We do not need to actually specify the namespace directly every time.
 Everything except for this detail is identical to the functional implementation which came before it.

 Although this implementation is great, it is not perfect.

 **Problems with this implementation:**
 - We have to call method names every time to set and get items.
+- We want to have support for some kind of generic protocol to handle common operations done with all objects of different types.

 Ideally, when we initialize our buckets, set items in our buckets, and get items from our buckets, we do not want to write the entire method name out.
 We want this to happen automatically and share a common protocol with other objects.